 Other suggestions for the weekend?

-My current “fun” reading is Widdershins by de Lint, but I’m not really getting into it for some reason.
+My current “fun” reading is Widdershins by Charles de Lint, but I’m not really getting into it for some reason.
 I need to see if the library has something fluffy like the “Undead and ____” novels.
 Yeah, they’re easily bought, but I read them like literary M&Ms, so the high cost of paperbacks just doesn’t seem justified.
 Dekalb’s library doesn’t suck, but I miss Gwinnett’s far better selection of genre fiction, as well as living close to a branch of the PINES system as we did in Cobb.

 I did something for me today, though: I put things in motion to return to school.
 If all goes as the school thinks it will, I could actually be doing some online classes next week!
-That is, if they give me the financial aid package I want.
+That is if they give me the financial aid package I want.
 If not, I’ll wait ’til January.
-But I’d really like to go back now, as I’m feeling extremely empty-nested with Katie gone back to school.
+But I’d really like to go back now, as I’m feeling extremely empty-nest‑y with Katie going back to school.
 I don’t want to do just online classes, because I really miss the discussions of a “real” class and I think it would be good to have something regular for which I have to leave the house.

 On the other hand, online classes take lots less energy, which leaves more for the actual academic pursuit and the rest of my life.